Conditional Independence Testing Using Exchangeable Pairs: Methodology

 \section{Methodology}

-First, a comprehensive review of the model-X framework and an introduction to the notion of CI variants is provided in Section \ref{subsec:mx-civar}.
-Then, a new measure of conditional dependence is proposed using the idea of CI variants in Section \ref{subsec:the-measure}.
-A consistent estimator of the measure is proposed and its theoretical properties are studied in Section \ref{subsec:estimation}.
-Using the estimator as a test statistic a test of conditional independence is proposed Section \ref{subsec:test}.
+A review of the model-X framework and the notion of null exchangeable pairs is introduced in Section \ref{subsec:mx-civar}.
+A new measure of conditional dependence based on null exchangeable pairs is then proposed in Section \ref{subsec:the-measure}.
+A consistent estimator of this measure is developed in Section \ref{subsec:estimation}, and its theoretical properties are studied.
+Finally, a test of conditional independence based on this estimator is proposed in Section \ref{subsec:test}.